ldaptv/reddit-work/Hero-Discissions/Bruisers/Imperius.md

 # Hero Discussion: Imperius

 Welcome to the **Thursday Hero Discussion**, where we feature a rotating hero discussion every Thursday.
-This week we feature the first hero released in 2019 Imperius.
+This week we feature Imperius, the first new hero released in 2019.

 [**Imperius**](https://vignette.wikia.nocookie.net/heroesofthestorm/images/b/ba/Imperius-HotS.jpg/revision/latest?cb=20181231074825) *Archangel of Valor*